sid-gs/sid-gs.github.io/_pages/group.md

 at the intersection of mechanics, applied physics and mathematics, please [email](mailto:sidgs@iastate.edu) me.

-Our lab provides opportunities to develop skills in high performance computing, numerical methods for computational physics, big data analysis and scientific machine learning and optimization.
+Our lab provides opportunities to develop skills in high performance computing, numerical methods for computational physics, big data analysis, scientific machine learning and optimization.

 We collaborate across academia and national labs, which provides several opportunities for internships and exciting future career prospects in R&D.